lucasCrawford/microservice-starter-demo/README.md

 docker-compose scale edge-server 2
 ```

-This will set it up so any docker service with the name "edge-server" will have two containers created, both with their own internal IP address and ports on the machine it's hosted on.
-The discovery service (Eureka server) will how the internal ports to use in order to direct traffic accordingly (i.e. load-balancing)
+This will set it up so any docker service with the name "edge-server" will have two containers created, both with their own ports on the machine it's hosted on.
+The discovery service (Eureka server) will know how the internal ports are mapped in order to direct traffic accordingly (i.e. load-balancing)